volatiletech/authboss/README.md

 In order to do this, we can use the [Authboss.UpdatePassword](https://godoc.org/github.com/volatiletech/authboss/#Authboss.UpdatePassword) method.
-This ensures the above facets are taken care of.
+This ensures the above facets are taken care of which the exception of the logging out part.

 If it's also desirable to have the user logged out, please use the following methods to erase all known sessions and cookies from the user.